-We have coaching quotes from legendary atheletes, sportsmen, coaches, leaders, mentors which will push you towards hardwork, persistence, and focus to achieve your dreams and be a champion in any field.
+We have coaching quotes from legendary athletes, sportsmen, coaches, leaders, and mentors which will push you towards hard work, persistence, and focus to achieve your dreams and be a champion in any field.

 “A good coach can change a game.
 A great coach can change a life.” – John Wooden